Acne is the most common skin condition. An estimated 80% of all people between 11 and 30 experiencing outbreaks of acne.1

 It also reduces stress‐induced increases in dopamine receptors in the corpus striatum, thereby reducing the effects of dopamine dysregulation.8

-It even corrects the imbalance between the immune and neuroendocrine system to normalize bodily functions under stressful conditions.
+It even corrects the imbalance between the immune and neuroendocrine systems to normalize bodily functions under stressful conditions.
 It does this by targeting the hypothalamic-pituitary-adrenal (HPA) gland axis.9

 The anxiolytic action of Ashwagandha is found to be better than that of benzodiazepine lorazepam and its antidepressant action than tricyclic antidepressant imipramine.10